rockstor/rockstor-doc/faq.rst

 ----------------------------------------------

 Not currently. **File storage is the only supported usecase**.
-Block storage support can be added and we shall consider it based on demand, but Object storage is not on the idea board.
+Block storage support can be added and we shall consider it based on demand.
+Object storage is not on the idea board.
 However, Rockstor is Free Software and anyone in the community is welcome to add these features.